sindresorhus/debounce/readme.md

 window.onresize.clear();
 ```

-To execute immediately only if you have scheduled invocations and reset the timer:
+Execute immediately only if a call is pending (and reset the timer):

 ```js
 window.onresize.flush();